nell-byler/dice_detection/README.md

 sudo docker exec -it <container_ID> /bin/bash
 ```

 For the smallest GPU instance (`p3.2xlarge`, 16 GB GPU memory) and the TPU-optimized quantized model, I could only use `batch_size=8` before running out of memory.
-Sizing up to the `p3.8xlarge` (64 GB of GPU memory) would be more comparable to the GCS TPU instances above, which have the equivalent of 64 GB of TPU memory.
+Sizing up to the `p3.8xlarge` (64 GB of GPU memory) would be more comparable to the GCS TPU instances used in the previous section, which have the equivalent of 64 GB of TPU memory.

 # TFLite
 ### Deploying your trained model to a mobile device!